curv3d/curv/WINDOWS.md

     The full pathname of this executable is:
     `C:\msys64\home\User\curv\release\curv.exe`.

-12. Add Curv to your PATH variable:
+12. In order to run Curv from the Command Prompt or the PowerShell, you need to add Curv to your PATH variable:
     * In the "Start search" box in the Windows 10 task bar, type "env" and hit ENTER.
     * Select "Edit environment variables for your account".